Sources

 Maps and plans from the colonial era can help locate the place of origin of objects.
 These maps and plans can be found in the collections of the Dutch National Archives and the Leiden University Library.

-Communities in the regions of origin Information about the object's history can almost always be found in its area of origin.
+Information about the object's history can almost always be found in its area of origin.
 This includes written and oral sources as well as information about the function and meaning of the object.
 Such information is an important source for understanding the provenance of an object and the circumstances under which it came to the Netherlands.

-Experts in the Netherlands and countries of origin Sometimes information about an object is not written down.
+Sometimes information about an object is not written down.
 Experts, both in the Netherlands and in the countries of origin, can be an important source of information.
 This includes museum staff and other academic experts, but also traders, collectors, artisans and artists.
 There is often still knowledge in communities about how objects were manufactured and used.

-Archives outside of the Netherlands A guiding principle in the archival world is that archives are kept where they were formed.
+A guiding principle in the archival world is that archives are kept where they were formed.
 For this reason, many archives related to Dutch colonial collections are located in the former colonies.
 Archival institutions containing such material include the National Archives of Suriname, Arsip Nasional Republik Indonesia, the National Archives of Sri Lanka and the National Archives of Curaçao.
 For browsing various archives in Indonesia, the JIKN portal is available.

 An example is the archive of the Royal Batavian Society of Arts and Sciences which is located at the Arsip Nasional in Jakarta, the city where this institution was based.
 Yet many archival records regarding the Batavian Society can also be found in the Netherlands, for example in archives of individuals who had connections with the Society.